alistapart/isitmatsbirthday/README.md

-isitmatsbirthday
+Is it Mat's birthday?
 ================

-Is it Mat's birthday?
+Probably.